 - Especially show me areas where I need to inform my children,

-- Please fill me in on the specific life skill gaps that I have which will best serve my children for their adult life
+- Please fill me in on the specific life skill gaps that I have, where I need to learn so I can best serve my children for their adult life

 - Teach me to be open to you